Sehr geehrte Langzeitüberlebende,

 Every year, around 8,000 women contract ovarian, fallopian tube or peritoneal cancer – in Germany.
 These diseases are among the most complicated and prognostically unfavorable clinical pictures (oder disease pattern) in medicine.
 Fortunately, in daily clinical practice we increasingly meet women with ovarian, fallopian tube or peritoneal cancer who have been disease-free for more than eight years.
 In addition, medical research focuses on patients who have experienced a recurrence of the cancer and also have a medical history of at least eight years.

-There is only a small amount of scientific data on this important topic of long-term survivors.
+By today there is only a small amount of scientific data on this important topic of long-term survivors.

 PARTICIPATE AND GET A PERSONAL FEEDBACK